Bautista wins thriller with Rea fourth

 Last updated on .From the section Motorsport

-Alvaro Bautista extended his lead at the top of the World Superbike series after winning a thrilling opening race of the weekend in the Czech Republic.
+Alvaro Bautista extended his lead at the top of the World Superbike series as he won a thrilling opening race of the weekend in the Czech Republic.

 The Spaniard earned his seventh victory of the season as he made his way to the front by the midway point of the race and then consolidated his advantage.